Leverkusen Lose Ground On Bayern With Wolfsburg Stalemate - UrduPoint

 Wirtz went down in the box with 13 minutes remaining after some light contact prompting a VAR check, but the referee waved it away.

-Leverkusen have dropped four points in their past three league games, leaving their bid to defend their debut title on life support.
+Leverkusen have dropped four points in their past three league games, leaving their bid to defend their debut title on a knife-edge.

 Conceding the eight-point gap to the league leaders was "much bigger than it should be", Leverkusen captain Lukas Hradecky said "this weekend hasn't made it easier for us to achieve our dream.